jwesters/Personal-Writing/Drafts/Weekly Songs.md

 				I've got some friends, some that I hardly know
 				But we've had some times, I wouldn't trade for the world
 				We chase these days down with talks of the places that we will go

+	  76. ["I Could Have Lied"](https://open.spotify.com/track/0NSbiBKXoODbsPwjSivfBr?si=372de0812bc044d1) Red Hot Chili Peppers (Blood Sugar Sex Magik).
+Another one of those songs that sticks out to me as it happened at the end (or towards the end) of a relationship.
+This list of favourite/memorable songs is now turning out to be like a teenaged girls LiveJournal from the mid 00s.

+			I was always conflicted about the following lyrics.
+I wasn't sure if they were  Anthony Kiedis talking about a relationship when he cheated on someone or if he fell back to his heroin addiction:

+				I could have lied, I'm such a fool
+				My eyes could never, never, never keep their cool
+				Showed her and I told her how
+				She struck me but I'm fucked up now